danpopovsky1997/weatherapp-python-project3/README.md

 The Weather App is an application that was developed to demonstrate some of the uses Python may have when it comes to building software applications.
 This application aims to show the user how Python is used to create basic functionality using various functions.

 Within this application the user will be able to obtain information about a specific city and it's: 1.
 Weather type, 2. temperature in degrees celcius and lastly 3.
 Date and time of the city.
-Although simple, it provides an insight into how information is obtained from various API and communicated within a terminal.
+Although simple, it provides an insight into how information is obtained from various APIs and communicated within a terminal.

 ## Software Used
 - Python